Steeven9/Jung/README.md

 ## Running on another machine

-If your server is running on another machine (which is probably the case), simply pass its address/hostname to the client as parameter (port is 50051 by default):
+If your server is running on another machine (which is probably the case), simply pass its address/hostname to the client as parameter (port is `50051` by default):

-`./jung_client --target=HOSTNAME:PORT`
+`./jung_client --target=HOSTNAME[:PORT]`